 “The greatest development is achieved during the first years of life, and therefore it is then that the greatest care should be taken.
 If this is done, then the child does not become a burden; he will reveal himself as the greatest marvel of nature.”

-In a study at Brown University School of Medicine in Providence Rhode Island, 18 to 25 month olds whose parents said they had been reading to them regularly for a year could say and understand more words than those whose parents hadn’t.
+In a study at Brown University School of Medicine in Providence Rhode Island, toddlers ages 18 to 25 month olds whose parents said they had been reading to them regularly for a year could say and understand more words than those whose parents hadn’t.
 This study proves to many parents that early reading creates a very good language development to your child.
+Below are the benefits of reading to your child as early as infant stage.

 Ways To Establish A Good Reading Habits:

 - Start reading to your baby right before she was born.
 Your baby can hear you!
 Its also your bonding moment too.

 - Read slowly and clearly.
-I make sure that she listens and ready for book time.
-I pronounce each word clearly and slowly for her to catch up.
+Make sure that she listens and ready for book time.
+Pronounce each word clearly and slowly for her to catch up.

 - Use sounds that corresponds to the story.
 I usually read to her about animal books.
 Making the animal sounds every time I point into each animal would be easier for little ones to remember the name of the animals and become familiar with the words.

 - Simplify words.
 If you read a long story books to her, choose only the important words and simplify long complicated words.